opensourcedoc/nodejs-boilerplate/README.md

 Invoke this command to build the app in release mode:

 ```
-$ npm run start
+$ npm start
 ```

-In addition to code concatenation, the code will be minified to save disk space.
+In addition to code concatenation, the generated code will be minified as well to save disk space.

 ### Check Type in Source